-- Keep it simple.
 Healthy, delicious food doesn’t have to be elaborate or time-consuming.
-Our free 7-Day Salad Reset teaches you how to throw together seven nutritious, filling meals in under 30 minutes a day.
+My free 5-Day Salad Reset teaches you how to throw together seven nutritious, filling meals in under 30 minutes a day.
 Already done the Reset?
-Browse our recipes for more ideas.
+Browse these recipes for more ideas.

 - 3 tablespoons raw pumpkin seeds